IBM/cloud-native-starter-security-workshop/workshop/README.md

 ### Agenda

-These are the labs of this workshop, go through all of them in sequence, start with `Setup the IBM Cloud Environment`:
+These are the sections of this workshop, go through all of them in sequence, start with `Setup the IBM Cloud Environment` :

 |   |   |
 | - | - |